LangInteger/dynamic-photo-widget/README.md

   https://raw.githubusercontent.com/langinteger/demo_photos_gallary/main/min_photos/2021-10-16_TangLang Mountain_1.jpg
   ```

-### 1.2 Build iOS APP of yuor own
+### 1.2 Build iOS APP of Yuor Own

-Clone this repository and:
+Clone this repository, open `WidgetForLang.xcodeproj` in XCode and:

 - replace value of `metaUrlString` in `./LangWidget/LangWidget.swift` to link to your own `data.json` file like: